-User Management RECORD SHEET
+RECORD SHEET

-In order to manage the GSM PRO intercom effectively it is recommended that an up to date record sheet is kept for all the programming particularly if there is a high volume of telephone numbers and fob/cards stored in the GSM intercom.
+It is recommended that an up to date record sheet is kept for all the programming particularly if there is a high volume of telephone numbers and fob/cards stored on the GSM PRO intercom.
 This will also be useful if any future changes need to be made.
-The following table format can be used to record the GSM's basic information.